Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   - Only Microsoft can do this.
 Let Microsoft know via a support case.

 As soon as there is an official API or a scriptable workaround available, it will be evaluated for support in Set-OutlookSignatures.
+## 16.24.
+Why does the text color of my signature change sometimes?
+Set-OutlookSignatures does not change text color.
+Very likely, your template files and your Outlook installation are configured for this color change:
+- Per default, Outlook uses black text for new e-mails, and blue text for replies and forwarded e-mails
+- Word and the signature editor integrated in Outlook have a specific color named "Automatic"

+When using DOCX templates with parts of the text formatted in the "Automatic" color, Outlook changes the color of these parts to black for new e-mails, and to blue for replies and forwards.

+This behavior is very often wanted, so that the greeting formula, which usually is part of the signature, has the same color as the preceding text of the e-mail.

+The default colors can be configured in Outlook.
+Outlook seems to have problems with this in certain patch levels when creating a reply in the preview pane, popping out the draft to it's own window and then switching to another signature.